JazminRM/aDNA_SummerCourse_UCPH/Exercises/Selection.md

 **Questions**:
 - Which PBS did you plot?
 - What do the results tell you?
-- Did you find any interesting gene?
+- Did you find any interesting gene(s)?